grammyjs/website/site/docs/hosting/vercel.md

 ## Configuring TypeScript

-In our `tsconfig.json` we have to define specify our output directory as `build/`, and our root directory is `api/`.
+In our `tsconfig.json`, we have to specify our output directory as `build/`, and our root directory as `api/`.
 This is important since we will specify them in Vercel's deploy options.

 ```json{5,8}